13Bhagwant/may_bootcamp_2020/js_express_and_rest/command.md

 npm i -g knex # if that doesn't work due permissions run it with sudo

-sudo npm i -g knex
+sudo npm i -g knex # for linux

 # To create a database
 CREATEDB --echo <your-db-name>